vnguyendon/gw-config-apis/data/bot/readme3.md

      ]

-Here we react to the user's choice by adding a picture and some text
+Here we react to the user's choice by adding a picture and some text.

 ## 5. Asking another question